Main Claire's Itchy Feet logo

 Safety Advice For Wales

-Wales is a very safe country.
+Wales is a very safe country, you will feel safe during your travel in Wales.
 As a general thing, there is nothing specific to worry about.

 Of course, no place is entirely safe and anything can happen anywhere, however, if there is one place I’ve always felt safe, it’s Wales.